 The sulphate levels of the water samples ranged from 19.85-25.35 mg/l and were within the WHO limit of 250 mg/l.
 Sulphate gets into ground water through the dissolution of rocks containing sulphur and mine drainage waste.
 Increased sulphate levels can cause deficiencies in trace minerals which can contribute to a depressed growth rate and infertility in herd.
 The most serious is thiamine deficiency.
 The major physiological effect resulting from the ingestion of large quantities of sulphate leads to catharsis, dehydration, and gastrointestinal irritation.

 Nitrate concentrations values ranged from 0.058-0.275 and were within the acceptable limits of 10-45 prescribed by WHO.
 Nitrogen is present in soils which are normally fixed by nitrogen fixing bacteria.
 Nitrogen may exist as nitrates and nitrites.
 Nitrogen like any other nutrient is harmless in lower concentrations but become harmful only in higher quantities.

 From the AAS results it was observed that the following metals Fe, Zn, Cu, Mn, Mg and Ca were all present but in minute quantities and within the WHO limits.
 Lead was however not detected in any of the samples analyzed.

-ii.
-Proper site survey should be conducted before siting a borehole.
-Developers should be well informed of the chemistry of the geology as well as the source of recharge.
+• Proper site survey should be conducted before siting a borehole.
+Developers as well as Community Policy Makers should be well informed of the chemistry of the geology as well as the source of recharge.

-iv.
-Lastly the residents should be advised on water treatment and good storage of borehole water.
+• Consumers of borehole water should be advised and educated on water treatment and good storage of borehole water